davidgasquez/handbook/Open Data.md

 ## Goals
 - **Easy**.
 The tools should make creating, curating and sharing open datasets easy.
 - **Versioned and Modular**.
 The main abstractions (things like `dataset`, `relation`) could be updated, forked and discussed as code in version controlled repositories.
-	- You could fork `ourworldindata.usa_covid_cases`, improve it and publish it to allow something like `select * from youruser.usa_covid_cases`.
+	- E.g: fork `ourworldindata.usa_covid_cases`, improve it and publish it.
+People now can `select * from youruser.usa_covid_cases`.
 	- Modeling could be limited to SQL and done with something like `dbt` so everything comes down to RAW data and the SQL `dbt` code.
 		- This provided a declarative way of defining the datasets schema and other properties like _relations_ or _tests_.
-		- Reproducible and Verifiable.
+- **Reproducible and Verifiable**.
+People should be able to trust the final datasets without having to recompute them from scratch.
 - **Permissionless**.
 Anyone should be able to add/update/fix datasets and relations between them.
 Think GitHub style collaboration.
 - **Aligned Incentives**.
 Curators should have incentives to improve the datasets.
 Data is messy after all, but a good set of incentives could make great datasets surface and reward contributors accordingly.
 	- Curating the data provides compounding benefits for the entire community!
 	- Surfacing great datasets should be also rewarded.
 - **Open Source**.
-Datasets could be stored in a decentralized way using something like IPFS and queried via tools like DuckDB.
+Datasets could be stored in a decentralized way using something like IPFS and queried via tools like [DuckDB WASM Shell](https://shell.duckdb.org/).

+## Components
+These are a few components

 ### Data Packaging
 - Index datasets and versions